tldr-pages/tldr/pages/linux/nmcli.md

 # nmcli

 > A command-line tool for controlling NetworkManager.
-> This command also has documentation about its subcommands, e.g. `nmcli monitor`.
+> Some subcommands such as `nmcli monitor` have their own usage documentation.
 > More information: <https://manned.org/nmcli>.

 - Run an `nmcli` subcommand: